Air beds can be so convenient.

 Foot-powered pumps are usually much smaller than electric or rechargeable ones and are always far lighter.
 If you like to camp, this might be a great option for you, since you don’t have to lug more weight around than is necessary!

 However, the problem is that these pumps are very inconsistent between brands.
-If you pump for 30 minutes to fill a bed that still ends up sagging underneath you, then it isn’t really worth it, no matter how cheap you got it.
+If you pump for 30 minutes to fill a bed that still ends up sagging underneath you, then it isn’t worth it, no matter how cheap you got it.

 These are also called hammer-style air pumps.
 They work a bit like a bike tire pump but in reverse.